 Directors who are salaried officers or employees receive no compensation for serving as directors.
-Mr. Barrenechea was the only employee director in Fiscal 2017.
+Mr. Barrenechea was the only employee director in Fiscal 2018.
 The material terms of our director compensation arrangements are as follows:

-Description Amount and Frequency of Payment Annual Chairman retainer fee payable to the Chairman of the Board \$200,000 per year payable following our Annual General Meeting Annual retainer fee payable to each non-management director \$60,000 per director payable following our Annual General Meeting Annual Independent Lead Director fee payable to the Independent Lead Director \$25,000 payable following our Annual General Meeting Annual Audit Committee retainer fee payable to each member of the Audit Committee \$25,000 per year payable at \$6,250 at the beginning of each quarterly period.
+Description Amount and Frequency of Payment Annual Chairman retainer fee payable to the Chairman of the Board \$200,000 per year payable following our Annual General Meeting Annual retainer fee payable to each non-management director \$60,000 per director payable following our Annual General Meeting Annual Audit Committee retainer fee payable to each member of the Audit Committee \$25,000 per year payable at \$6,250 at the beginning of each quarterly period.
 Annual Audit Committee Chair retainer fee payable to the Chair of the Audit Committee \$10,000 per year payable at \$2,500 at the beginning of each quarterly period.
 Annual Compensation Committee retainer fee payable to each member of the Compensation Committee \$15,000 per year payable at \$3,750 at the beginning of each quarterly period.
 Annual Compensation Committee Chair retainer fee payable to the Chair of the Compensation Committee \$10,000 per year payable at \$2,500 at the beginning of each quarterly period.
 Annual Corporate Governance Committee retainer fee payable to each member of the Corporate Governance Committee \$8,000 per year payable at \$2,000 at the beginning of each quarterly period.
 Annual Corporate Governance Committee Chair retainer fee payable to the Chair of the Corporate Governance Committee \$6,000 per year payable at \$1,500 at the beginning of each quarterly period.

 The Board has adopted a DSU Plan which is available to any non-management director of the Company.
-In Fiscal 2017, certain directors elected to receive DSUs instead of a cash payment for his or her directors' fees.
+In Fiscal 2018, certain directors elected to receive DSUs instead of a cash payment for their directors' fees.
 In addition to the scheduled fee arrangements set forth in the table above, whether paid in cash or DSUs, non-management directors also receive an annual DSU grant representing the long term component of their compensation.
 The amount of the annual DSU grant is discretionary; however, historically, the amount of this grant has been determined and updated on a periodic basis with the assistance of the Compensation Committee and the compensation consultant and benchmarked against director compensation for comparable companies.
+For Fiscal 2018, the annual DSU grant was approximately \$225,000 for each non-management director and approximately \$295,000 for the Chairman of the Board.
 DSUs granted as compensation for directors fees vest immediately whereas the annual DSU grant vests at the Company's next annual general meeting.
 No DSUs are payable by the Company until the director ceases to be a member of the Board.

 As with its employees, the Company believes that granting compensation to directors in the form of equity, such as DSUs, promotes a greater alignment of long-term interests between directors of the Company and the shareholders of the Company.
-During Fiscal 2017, no stock options were granted to non-management directors and the Company has taken the position that non-management directors will receive DSUs instead of stock options where granting of equity awards is appropriate.
-All non-management directors have exceeded the Share Ownership Guidelines applicable to them, which is three times their annual retainer, with the exception of Mr. Tinggren, who only recently joined as a member of our Board on February 25, 2017.
+During Fiscal 2018, no stock options were granted to non-management directors and the Company has taken the position that non-management directors will receive DSUs instead of stock options where granting of equity awards is appropriate.
+All non-management directors have exceeded the Share Ownership Guidelines applicable to them, which is three times their annual retainer, with the exception of Mr. Tinggren, who joined as a member of our Board in February 2017.
 For further details of our Share Ownership Guidelines as they relate to directors, see "Share Ownership Guidelines" above.